QX4MX/vidsync/README.md

 * make sure [node.js](https://nodejs.org/en/download/) is installed and added to path
 * `npm install`

-### launch on localhost
+### deploy dev on localhost
-Make sure Mongodb installed and running -> change mongodb url in (https://gitlab.com/QX4MX/vidsync-angular/blob/master/src/backend/api/dbUrl.ts)
+Make sure Mongodb installed and running

-Also change mongodb url in (https://gitlab.com/QX4MX/vidsync-angular/blob/master/src/app/services/baseUrl.ts) to localhost:4000
+Create an .env file with secrets (MONGODB_URI && ytApi)

-To Star Frontend Dev Run `ng serve`.
+To Start Frontend Dev Run `ng serve`.
 To Start Backend Dev Run `nodemon` && `tsc --watch`.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### build project files
+### build and start project files
 Option1
 * Run `ng build --prod` && `tsc`  to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Option2